NFL Mock Draft 2020: Joe Burrow the obvious top pick while Tua Tagovailoa trends downward

 5) MIAMI DOLPHINS: TRISTAN WIRFS, OL

-The Miami Dolphins wil l... wait to take a franchise quarterback with the No. 5 pick.
+The Miami Dolphins will... wait to take a franchise quarterback with the No. 5 pick.
 Instead, the Dolphins will choose Iowa offensive tackle Tristan Wirfs.
 During his junior season, he dominated over 13 games, 10 at right tackle, three at left tackle, which earned him a 2019 second-team All-American nod as well as Big Ten Offensive Lineman of the Year honors.
 Miami will revisit their quarterback situation later in the draft.

 >>MORE: Miami Dolphins: 2020 NFL Draft profile